Foreword by Jeffrey Hodges

 Important note #4, Consistent application is King

 The perfect tool will be rendered useless if not used consistently.
-I’d even go so far to say that an imperfect tool, used consistently, will still garner you results.
+I’d even go so far to say that an imperfect tool, used consistently, will still garner you with some results.

 Important note #5, The importance of establishing a direct link between your habits and the end-game

-One of the sessions Jeff ran for us was the importance of habits, and the key takeout I walked away with was the understanding that “habits are one of the tools the you use to achieve your end goal”.
+One of the sessions Jeff ran for us was the importance of habits.
 The realisation for me was as follows: A lot of people set habits like working out more or working out five times a week, eat healthy, waking up at seven o’clock every morning, but people lack the overarching reason why they set these habits.
 The second part of the questions should be: What is your end-game?
 Understand what your end-game is, and then establish the habits that you need to set that will take you to that goal.

-When I returned back to the office, I set in concrete that my end-game in 2016 for WeTeachMe–The Go-To-Place For Australia’s Best And Most Popular Classes–was to remove myself from the role of Success Team Manager, Sales Team Manager, Corporate Events Team Manager, and On-boarding Team Manager.
+When I returned back to the office, I set in concrete that my end-game in 2016 for WeTeachMe was to remove myself from the role of Success Team Manager, Sales Team Manager, Corporate Events Team Manager, and On-boarding Team Manager.
 I rooted this goal in the understanding that this was important because as my company grows, it is important that I remove myself in operational roles so that I am no longer the bottleneck.

-The next step was asking myself what are the habits that I need to start practicing on a daily basis, so that I reach my end-game.
+The next step was asking myself what are the habits that I need to start practising on a daily basis so that I reach my end-game.
 To illustrate, some of the habits were as follows:

 - Daily: Delegate at least three tasks to someone so that I can practice the art of delegation.
 This was important so I could work more on the business rather than in the business.
 This one I found very difficult to do at first.